 - OGX Bonding Plex Shampoo

 - OGX Bonding Plex Conditioner

 - OGX TeaTree Mint Extra Strength Scalp Treatment

 - OGX Honey Hold Mega Hair Spray

-OGX is also not certified by Leaping Bunny as being cruelty-free.
+OGX is also not certified by Ethical Elephant as being cruelty-free.
 This is due to the same reason that they sell in mainland China.

-If OGX wants to be certified as cruelty-free by PETA and Leaping Bunny, they would have to stop selling their products in mainland China.
+If OGX wants to be certified as cruelty-free by PETA and Ethical Elephant, they would have to stop selling their products in mainland China.
 This means they would probably need to break away from Johnson & Johnson unless they also want to change their animal testing policy.

 Surprisingly, OGX says that every single one of their shampoos and conditioners are 100% paraben-free.

 Unfortunately, OGX is neither cruelty-free nor vegan.
 Their misleading branding makes consumers believe that they are an organic, ethical hair care brand.

 Hopefully, this brings more clarity to you as the consumer.
 Also, we hoped that this shed some light on Organix’s unethical practices.
 Let us know what you think of the alternative cruelty-free brands above!